 You won't require any special viewing devices to see the Geminids, just your eyeballs adjusted to the darkness of the night.

 You will, however, make sure you stay warm since it's mid-December and may be quite cold in the Northern Hemisphere.
 Dress smartly in warming layers, have some warm drinks within reach and, of course, bring some friends!
 If you all pick a section of the sky to watch, then you can get more of the experience and share what they see.

 If you need a sky-gazing break, bring a book with a red light to read by so you won't need to give your eyes time to readjust to the dark.

 Where do the Geminids come from?

 Geminids originate from an object called 3200 Phaethon.
-Phaethon is a quirky celestial creature since it's an asteroid but its orbit is far more similar to a comet, meaning a more elongated than round orbit.
-That, coupled with its composition being somewhat comet-like, garnered Phaethon the moniker "rock comet."
+Phaethon is a quirky celestial creature since it's an asteroid, but its orbit is far more similar to a comet, meaning a more elongated than round orbit.
+That, coupled with its composition being somewhat comet-like garnered Phaethon the moniker "rock comet."
 When it was discovered the early 1980s, it was quickly identified as the until-then unknown source of the Geminids.

-In 2017, Phaeton caused a bit of stir since it was easily visible with some small telescopes as it swept a mere 6.4 million miles (10.3 million kilometers) away from Earth.
+In 2017, Phaeton caused a bit of stir because it was easily visible through even small telescopes as it swept a mere 6.4 million miles (10.3 million kilometers) away from Earth.
 In addition to being able to see Phaethon, its proximity to Earth resulted in a better-than-usual Geminid shower that year.
 In 2018, Phaethon will be much further away, resulting in what will likely be a normal meteor shower.
 If you're hoping to catch a glimpse of Phaeton, it should skate by at a distance of 1.8 million miles on Dec.
 14, 2093, so set a reminder on your calendar app.